Moving To Germany in 2023 [19-Step How-To English Guide]

 Germany is a very bureaucratic country, and they love their processes.
 Depending on your home country and the type of visa you are applying for, your waiting time can range between one to four months.

-For Jen, who is from Guatemala and my partner in crime, it took 2,5 months for the German embassy to issue her visa for work purposes before she could move to Germany.
+For me, it took 2,5 months for the German embassy to issue my visa for work purposes before I could move to Germany.
 So be sure to check your visa requirements well in advance.

 We recommend applying for your German visa at least three months before your planned departure date to receive your passport and visa back on time.
-You can find more information on the work visastudent visajob seeker visa, and freelance visa websites.
+You can find more information on the work visastudent visajob seeker visa, and freelance visa in their respective websites.

-For a student visa and job seeker visa, you will require to open a blocked account.
+For a student visa and job seeker visa, you will be required to open a blocked account.
 You can find all the details in our guide below.

-Booking your flight for your big move is a fun and exciting step.
-Depending on what city you found a job or university in, or where you plan to job hunt, make sure to fly to the closest international airport.
-Each big city has its airport.
+Make sure to fly to the closest international airport.
+Each big city has its own airport.
 The three largest ones are in Frankfurt, Munich and Berlin.

 You can make your arrival in Germany so much easier by having found a place to stay beforehand.
 And with a place to stay, I do not mean a hostel, hotel, or Airbnb, but a real apartment.

-Don’t worry, though, this does not mean your first apartment will be your permanent one.
-I recommend you search for a short-term apartment to stay in for just a few months.
+Don’t worry, though; this does not mean your first apartment will be your permanent one.
+I recommend you first search for a short-term apartment to stay in for just a few months.

-Yep, registering is a thing, if not the most important thing to do when moving to Germany.
+Registering is the most important thing to do when moving to Germany.
 Most cities require you to do so within the first two weeks.

 In Germany, the registration process is called Anmeldung.
 This means that you present yourself to a government office and register your address.
 This will let them know that there is a new resident in the hood.

 The Anmeldung takes roughly 15 minutes.
-After the process is completed, you will receive a very important piece of paper.
-This paper will help you get some German services like a bank account or getting an internet contract for your flat.
+After the process is completed, you will receive a very important piece of paper (Meldebescheinigung).
+This paper is necessary to get your residence permit.
+It will also help you get some German services like a bank account or an internet contract for your flat.

 To save time after your arrival, do some research in advance on which bank you want to use once in Germany.